GalKalev/ElysianSoftechTask/README.md

 2. Ensure both Python and Node.js servers are running for full functionality.

 3. Enter user information to trigger the Toast message with random text from the OpenAI API.

-### Example User for Testing

-Use the following credentials to test the login functionality:

-* Email: gal@email.com

-* Password: 123456